 At the same time, this will cause friction and irritation on the skin.
 Damp skin is critical to opening your pores.
-With that said, softer skin will allow the razor you are using to shave to glide over it quickly.
+Softer skin will allow the razor you use to shave and glide over it quickly.
 This is a perfect strategy if you want to shave.
 You will be avoiding cuts but bruises too.

 2. Irritation From The Drying Out

 Dry shaving enhances skin irritation.
-If you are one of those individuals with sensitive skin, then you may need to think twice before you settle for this.
+If you are one of those individuals with sensitive skin, you may need to think twice before settling for this.
 Since you will not be using any form of lather to moisturize your skin, you will realize that dry shaving is pretty irritating.

-If you have dry skin, you will obviously feel worse since it will not be as smooth as if you had shaved using a lather or a moisturizer.
+If you have dry skin, you will feel worse since it will not be as smooth as if you had shaved using a lather or a moisturizer.
 Unlike dry shaving, wet shaving will lubricate your skin.
 Therefore, the razor will easily slide over your skin.
-This makes shaving easier while preventing the nicks as well as cuts of friction.
+This makes shaving easier while preventing the nicks and cuts of friction.
 Failure to moisturize your skin will enhance dryness and irritation.